schklom/Mirror-workflows/README.md

 ```

 You can now visit FMD Server's web interface in your browser at http://localhost:1020.
-You can register you FMD app using the server URL `http://<your-computers-ip>:1020`.
+You can register you FMD app using the server URL `http://<your-laptops-ip>:1020`.

-Note that this is only for testing and NOT for production.
+Note that these steps are only for quick on-laptop testing and NOT for production!

-In particular, the web interface will only work over HTTP on localhost.
+⚠️ In particular, the web interface will only work over HTTP on localhost.
-On all other origins the web interface only works over HTTPS.
+On all other origins **the web interface only works over HTTPS**.
 (This is a requirement of the WebCrypto API.
-FMD Server's API always works over HTTP - but this is highly discouraged in production.)
+FMD Server's API (and hence the app) always works over HTTP - but this is highly discouraged in production.)

 ### Self-hosting with Docker Compose